-It’s a good idea from time to time to look at and feel your breasts.
-But there’s no need to do this regularly at a set time or in a set way.
+But there is no need to worry about regularly checking your breasts or chest at a set time or in a set way.
 Research has shown that women who regularly self-check their breasts aren’t any less likely to die from breast cancer.
-But they are almost twice as likely to have a biopsy of a lump that turns out not to be cancer.
+But they are almost twice as likely to have an unnecessary test (biopsy) on a lump that turns out not to be cancer.

 Should I check my testicles?

 It’s a good idea to know what your testicles usually look and feel like, and to be aware of their normal size and weight.
 This can make it easier to spot unusual changes, which you should always let your doctor know about.